 The recent reports of misappropriation of funds by the founder and management of Console, a suicide prevention charity, are distressing for the workers, volunteers, service users, supporters and general public.
 The impact may be felt by the entire charitable sector, as happened following the CRC revelations in 2014, where charitable donations declined overall.

 Managers of charities are not exposed to the for-profit external control measures, such as hostile takeovers, concentrated shareholders, or equity-based compensation plans.
 There is some evidence that charities and non-profits are subject to agency risk, such as excessive CEO pay, where the CEOs are voting members of their board (Brickley & Van Horn 2002).
-The boards of charities thus should not assume that management are engaging a stewardship approach, that is, that the goals of management are aligned with those of donors, funders and the board and need to ensure that there are effective monitoring procedures in place(Davis et al. 1997).
+Consesquently, the boards of charities should not assume that management are engaging a stewardship approach, that is, that the goals of management are aligned with those of donors, funders and the board and boards need to ensure that effective monitoring procedures in place(Davis et al. 1997).
 They should also consider excluding executive directors, including the CEO, from the Board as they may undermine board leadership (Brickley et al. 2003; Ostrower 2014).

 The lack of professionalism has impacted many, but it has especially impacted the users of Consoles suicide prevention services.

 Perhaps the questions we all should be asking ourselves are: how best to balance passion and professionalism from our charities?
 And what balance is best for the vulnerable service beneficiaries?

 Cullen, P (2016, July 6) Console controversy: Criminal investigation opens into charity.
 The Irish Times.
 Retrieved July 10 2016 from http//irishtimes.com

 O’Sullivan, C (2014, Jan 25) Charity donations down 40% after CRC scandal.
 The Examiner.
 Retrieved July 28 2014 from http://www.irishexaminer.com